trevorm64/hello-world/README.md

 # hello-world
-Following Github Tutorial - Çreate a Repository
+# Following Github Tutorial - Çreate a Repository
+# Adding some text to the sample Hello-World Readme file